 Whether load-bearing or not, you will likely need to secure a permit when it comes to removing them.
-In some cases, you may get away with breaking down a partition wall without the need for a planning permission, but the same cannot be said for load bearing walls.
+In some cases, you may get away with breaking down a partition without the need for planning permission.
+The same cannot be said for load-bearing ones.
 This is because tearing them down or even adding new ones are considered structural changes that require permits.

 The requirements to get the necessary permits will vary according to location.
 Still, it often requires submitting approved plans and the stamp of a certified structural engineer.
 If electrical and plumbing lines are affected, you may also be required to get permits for working on them.

 How Much Does It Cost to Knock Down A Wall in A House?

 Before you start knocking down a wall in your house, you need to prepare your budget for it.
 It doesn’t matter if it’s load-bearing or not.
 It generally does not come cheap, even with DIY.

 But first, we will talk about how much it costs to take down a non-load-bearing wall.

-To remove a partition wall, expect to spend between $300 to $1,000 for it.
+To remove a partition, expect to spend between $300 to $1,000 for it.
 If there are no utility lines and sockets to be removed, the process will be straightforward and cost less.
-Otherwise, you will need to include the cost of moving these utility lines elsewhere to your budget.
+Otherwise, you will need to include the cost of moving these utility lines elsewhere into your budget.

 The total cost will also depend on the following factors:

-- If the home dates back to 1978 or earlier – the risk of lead exposure is high when it comes to removing walls on such homes, and testing and extra precautions are necessary for walls that may have lead-based paint.
+- If the home dates back to 1978 or earlier.
+The risk of lead exposure is high when it comes to removing anything on such homes.
+Testing and extra precautions are necessary for surfaces that may have lead-based paint.
 It is especially dangerous for women that are pregnant.

-You can confirm the presence of lead using specific tests for the purpose; these will instantly give you the results.
-Consider buying tests in bulk, especially if you see any damaged paint elsewhere, since a basic kit can only cover a room or two and you need to test damaged paint asap.
+You can confirm the presence of lead using specific tests for the purpose.
+These will instantly give you the results.
+Consider buying tests in bulk, especially if you see any damaged paint elsewhere.
+A basic kit can only cover a room or two, and you need to test damaged paint ASAP.